KarthiPeriyasamy26/Korber_WMS_DataModel/README.md

 The diagram can be leveraged by:
 - Developers and consultants working with Korber Highjump for understanding table interactions.
 - Businesses seeking to optimize WMS configurations.
-- Recruiters evaluating my technical and functional expertise in WMS processes.

 ## Table Highlights
 Here are some key tables included in the diagram: